mrcrilly/mrcrilly.github.io/content/blog/interfaces-versus-function-passing.md

 }
 ```

-It's so easy to override the functionality in this particular case it's silly.
+Absolutely nothing changes in `start()`, at all.
+It just works and has compile time checks in place to catch us if we don't correctly implement the interface.

 I'm all for interfaces in probably all cases and do not see the reasons behind using options one and two.
 This is just straight up easier to implement, understand, and is less cognitive overhead to work with.

 What are your thoughts?